Building B2B Self-Service Buyer Portals with Elastic Path

 Flexibility to model B2B complexity.
 Elastic Path’s data model and API surface are designed to handle the pricing, catalogue, and organisational complexity that B2B requires.
 You are not fighting the platform to implement business rules that it was not designed for.

 Frontend freedom.
 The buyer portal’s frontend is decoupled from the commerce engine.
 It can be built with React, Vue, Next.js, or any modern web framework.
 This enables a tailored user experience optimised for B2B workflows (quick order, bulk upload, approval dashboards) rather than a B2C storefront template with B2B features bolted on.
+You can assemble all the components required for a customized experience that matches your business needs.

 Integration-first architecture.
 Elastic Path’s API-first design simplifies composable commerce ERP integration.
 Events and webhooks enable real-time data synchronisation without polling.
+This architecture also helps support standardized experiences across channels, ensuring consistency for users wherever they interact with your platform.

 Independent scalability.
 Each composable component scales independently.
 During peak ordering, cart and checkout services scale without affecting the product catalogue or pricing engine.
+Composable commerce enables businesses to optimize the customer journey and how customers interact with the portal, delivering seamless experiences at every touchpoint.

-ERP Integration: The Critical Success Factor
+ERP Integration and Legacy Platforms: The Critical Success Factor

 The buyer portal is the frontend.
 The ERP is the backend.
 If the two are not properly integrated, the portal becomes a beautifully designed order entry screen that still generates manual work for the operations team.